STAKEHOLDERS COMMEND PROMASIDOR AS COWBELLPEDIA SETS NEW REGISTRATION RECORD

 The result of State One examination is expected to be announced in June with the best 108 students (54 each for junior and senior categories) proceeding to Stage Two, which is the Television Quiz Show.
 That will be in a quiz format and further sub-divided into preliminary, semi-finals and final rounds.

-The show will be serialised into 13 episodes and aired on major television stations across the country.
+The show will be serialized into 13 episodes and aired on major television stations across the country.